-Setting Up Mixpanel
+Setting up Mixpanel

-The Integration Tab is divided into different sections as described below.
+The Integration tab is divided into different sections as described below.

-- Get the Token parameter from Mixpanel:
+To get the Token from Mixpanel:

 - Login to your Mixpanel account at: https://mixpanel.com/login/

-- Send Advertiser ID:
+Send Advertiser ID:

-- If you are not using AppsFlyer customer_user_id - check Send Advertiser ID and the device ID is sent to Mixpanel as the customer_user_id (unique_id in Mixpanel).
+- If you are not using AppsFlyer customer_user_id - enable Send Advertiser ID.
+The device ID is sent to Mixpanel as the customer_user_id (unique_id in Mixpanel).

 AppsFlyer can send automatic user installs postbacks to Mixpanel.
 Use this section to define sending these postbacks.

 AppsFlyer can send automatic postbacks to Mixpanel following user installs.
 Use this section to define the source of the users that the postbacks are sent to for each event.
 Learn more about default postbacks.